mdns-js/node-mdns-js/README.md

 https://github.com/GoogleChrome/chrome-app-samples/tree/master/mdns-browser
 but adapted for node.
 It's not much left of that now though.

+Install by

+    npm install mdns-js

+If you are running node version < 4.1 you will have to use a version of this library that is below version 0.5.0

 __NEW LOCATION__

 This project was moved into it's own organisation.
 Please update any git remotes you might have pointing here.

     git remote set-url origin https://github.com/mdns-js/node-mdns-js.git

-Install by

-    npm install mdns-js
+## Known issues
+IPv6 is not at all much tested but might work on some platforms.

+### Linux
+I know there are issues if you try to use a specific IPv4 interface while avahi is running.

+### Darwin/macOS
+As with linux there are issues (most likely conflicts with bonjour) if you try to use a specific IPv4 interface, '0.0.0.0' should work though.

+I haven't got IPv6 to work in a good way yet.
+It will currently throw an error saying `IPv6 not yet working` if you try to use it.
+If you wan't to help out fixing that, have a look at lib/networking.js and comment out that line throwing the error (~ line 90).

+### Windows
-If you are running node version < 4.1 you will have to use a version of this library that is below version 0.5.0
+If you are running bonjour (for example if you installed iTunes) you will have issues.
+It might work if you just use a specific interface like '192.168.1.10' or whatever your local interface has.

 Future
 ------
 It would be great to have a full implementation of mDSN + DNS-SD in pure JS but progress will be slow unless someone is willing to pitch in with pull requests, specifications for wanted functions etc.
-Also, as you should avoid to have multiple mDNS stacks on a system this might clash with stuff like avahi and bonjour.
+Also, as you should avoid to have multiple mDNS stacks on a system since this will, in different ways, clash with stuff like avahi and bonjour.

 Will try to use semantic versioning.